jacksonsugar/Hydro_examples/README.md

 # Hydro_examples
-Example code written for the URI Hydrobotics control meetings.
+Example code written for the URI Hydrobotics control meetings designed and run by Jackson Sugar.